contigon/Pingcastle-Scheduled-Report-By-Mail/README.md

 # Pingcastle-Scheduled-Report-By-Mail

-Running PingCastle tool for Active Directory Health audit and sending report by mail
+Powershell script to automate running PingCastle tool for Active Directory Health audit and sending report by mail also comparing the scoring results with last run to check if there was a change in scoring.

 Features:
 1. Automatically sownloads the latest version PingCastle